ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/_index.md

 ##draft: true
 minutes_to_complete: 10

-who_is_this_for: Unreal developers interested in using hardware ray tracing with Lumen on Arm devices.
+who_is_this_for: This is an introductory topics for Unreal developers interested in using hardware ray tracing with Lumen on Arm devices.

 learning_objectives:
-    - What is Lumen.
-    - What is global illumination.
+    - Learn about Lumen and global illumination.
-    - Instructions on how to enable hardware ray tracing on Lumen for Arm devices.
+    - Enable hardware ray tracing on Lumen for Arm devices.

 prerequisites:
 - A computer capable of running Unreal Engine 5.3 or later version.